 Submissions to The Law Review Online are currently closed and will reopen in the spring.

 The University of Chicago Law Review accepts submissions through Scholastica.
-We encourage authors to create an account and submit to our journal here.
-Alternatively, you may email us your manuscript for publication in The Law Review at firstname.lastname@example.org.
+We encourage authors to create an account and submit to our journal there.
+If you do not have a Scholastica account, you may email your submission to firstname.lastname@example.org.

-We review and accept articles year-round on a rolling basis.
+In general, we review and accept articles in two cycles during the late winter/early spring and the late summer.
 Our editors carefully consider every article regardless of when it is submitted, and we encourage all authors to submit their works to us whenever they believe they are suitable for publication.

 Our editors always seek to review articles within a few weeks after receiving them, but it might take longer to reach a decision when submission volumes are high.
 If we are unable to extend a publication offer, we will notify the author promptly.

 When the Law Review decides to publish an article, we contact the author immediately to extend an offer.

 If the author needs additional time to decide whether to accept an offer of publication, we will likely grant an extension.